KholifaNetwork/Apps/README.md

 # KholifaNetwork Apps Collection 📱

-Welcome to the official app store repository of KholifaNetwork.
+Welcome to the official app store repository of Kholifa Network.
 Download our latest Android utilities and tools for free.

 ---